Ice Maze RL Basics#

 TLDR

-• Ice Maze is a discrete fully observable environment with small action space
+Ice Maze is a discrete fully observable environment with small action space.

-• This example contains implementations of all the key terminology from the intro, particularly some key distinctions.
+This example contains implementations of all the key terminology from the intro, particularly some key distinctions.

-• For example reward vs return
+For example reward vs return.

-• We choose a slightly more complex implementation of Q learning that includes advantage calculation.
+We choose a slightly more complex implementation of Q learning that includes advantage calculation.

-• While not necessary for a simple example this will prep us for PPO and GRPO in future chapters.
+While not necessary for a simple example this will prep us for PPO and GRPO in future chapters.

 Ice maze is a classic RL setup, where our hero needs to get to a prize by navigating a maze.
 In this setup a small agent needs to learn how to navigate a maze with holes in the ice to find a rewards.

 The agent can move in all four directions, except when constrained by the board.
 Eventually the agent either falls in a hole and “loses”, or eventually gets to the prize and “wins”.
+For us, the folks making the RL Algorithm we have three objectives:

-1. Implement an algorithm where the agent learns to reach the prize
+Implement an algorithm where the agent learns to reach the prize

-2. Implement an algorithm where the agent reaches the prizes in the least amount of steps
+Implement an algorithm where the agent reaches the prizes in the least amount of steps

-3. Ensure the learning is as computationally efficient as possible
+Ensure the learning is as computationally efficient as possible

 Creating our Reinforcement Learning Setup#

+For the Ice Maze problem, there are different choices and implementations of RL algorithms that will work.
 Below we’ll go through one algorithm, called Q Learning, and in this case with a Q table which is just a python dictionary and arrays.

-During training we’ll use an epsilon greedy behavior policy which sometimes deviates from the target policy which is the one we’ll use after training is complete to navigate the ice maze.
+After training, we’ll use the target policy to navigate the ice maze.
 In particular epsilon is the representation of explore vs exploit, another fundamental tradeoff in Reinforcement Learning.
 It represents how often we stick with our greedy policy of picking what is believed to be the best action, and how often we randomly do not and do something random.

 def choose_action(q_table: np.ndarray, state: int, epsilon: float, env):